Isaac of the Cells

-Isaac of the Cells was an Egyptian Christian monk who lived during the 4th and 5th centuries in Nitria, Lower Egypt.
+Isaac of the Cells (born c.
+4th century AD - died after 407 AD) was an Egyptian Christian monk who lived during the 4th and 5th centuries in Nitria, Lower Egypt.
 He was one of the Desert Fathers.

 He was a disciple of Cronius of Nitria and succeeded him in 395.
 However, later Archbishop Theophilus excommunicated him as an Origenist along with the Four Tall Brothers.